08 Jun Top 10 Summer (or Fall) Superfoods

-- Matcha Powder: So you’ve probably hear the numerous benefits of green tea in your diet, and there are plenty.
+1. Matcha Powder: So you’ve probably heard the numerous benefits of green tea in your diet, and there are plenty.
 It is loaded with antioxidants, it can boost your metabolism and protect your brain as you age.
 Which is pretty great, right?
 But matcha powder takes these things to a new level.
-Why? its simple.
-Matcha powder is finely ground tea leaves, so all of the benefits of green tea are magnified by this concentrated powder.
-It tastes pretty good too.
+Matcha powder is finely ground tea leaves so all of the benefits of green tea are magnified in this concentrated powder.
+It tastes pretty good, too.

-- Chlorophyll: And speaking of green: chlorophyl– don’t worry, this isn’t going to become biology class.
+2. Chlorophyll: Speaking of green, what about chlorophyll?
+Don’t worry, this isn’t going to become biology class.
 Chlorophyll is actually super good for you and can be taken as a supplement.
 Chlorophyll is high in magnesium, which is vital for your cardiovascular health and oxygen delivery to your cells.
-Chlorophyll is also loaded with vitamins, such as vitamin E and A, which have anti-oxidant and anti-inflammatory effects.
+Chlorophyll is also loaded with vitamins, such as vitamin E and A, which have antioxidant and anti-inflammatory effects.
 Chlorophyll can even protect your breath because it promotes digestive tract health.
 So add a chlorophyll supplement to your diet to feel good, and maybe even smell good.

-- Kefir: Here we are switching gears a bit.
-Kefir is a yorurt-esque fermented milk drink.
+4. Kefir: Here we are switching gears a bit.
+Kefir is a yogurt-esque fermented milk drink.
 It is created by inoculating cow’s milk, sheep’s milk or goat’s milk with kefir grains.
 Kefir grains are a combination of yeast and healthy bacteria.
 The benefits you get from kefir are numerous: b vitamins, essential amino acid and most notably–probiotics.
-Probiotics are healthy bacteria that help digestion, aid your immune system and supports you well-being.
+Probiotics are healthy bacteria that help digestion, aid your immune system and supports your overall well-being.

-- Amaranth: Quinoa is a bit of a celebrity among the grains, and has been referred to as a superfood for some time, but amaranth is beginning to make a name for itself as well.
-The grain is packed with protein, making it ideal for vegetarians and vegans.
-It is also high in zinc, magnesium and calcium–making it a very nutritious addition to your diet.
+5. Amaranth: Quinoa is a bit of a celebrity among the grains and has been referred to as a superfood for some time, but amaranth is beginning to make a name for itself as well.
+This grain is packed with protein, making it ideal for vegetarians and vegans.
+It is also high in zinc, magnesium, and calcium–making it a very nutritious addition to your diet.

-- Wild Game: So this one may strike you as a bit uncouth but the truth is wild game is very good for you.
-You have probably hear the benefits of grass-fed beef–lower (better) fat, more vitamins etc. etc–the thing about wild game is it’s all grass-fed.
+6. Wild Game: So this one may seem like a bit of a wildcard, but the truth is wild game is very good for you.
+You’ve probably heard about the benefits of grass-fed beef–lower (better) fat, more vitamins etc. etc–the thing about wild game is it’s all grass-fed.
 Or at least the animals eat what they are supposed to eat and are often very healthy.
 Wild game animals also lead active lifestyles (lol) and are very lean.
-Bison and Elk, in particular, are loaded with nutrients such as B vitamins, niacin, phosphorus and zinc.
+Bison and Elk, in particular, are loaded with nutrients such as B vitamins, niacin, phosphorus, and zinc.
 Just remember to cook wild game slow for good taste, and cook it thoroughly for safety.

-Coffee: Hardly a new trend coffee is still fairly controversial on the nutrition front.
-In fact many claim that coffee is not very good for you, while others say it is.
-Lets set the record straight–coffee has many health benefits.
+7. Coffee: Hardly a new trend coffee is still fairly controversial on the nutrition front.
+In fact, many claim that coffee is not very good for you, while others say it is.
+Let’s set the record straight–coffee has many health benefits.
 Period.
-Lets start with the obvious: caffeine.
+Let’s start with the obvious: caffeine.
 Caffeine will not only raise your energy levels which can help you exercise effectively, but it can literally make your brain function better.
-When Caffeine reaches the brain it blocks the inhibitory neurotransmitter adenosine.
+When caffeine reaches the brain it blocks the inhibitory neurotransmitter adenosine.
 When this particular neurotransmitter is blocked your neurons fire better.
 Coffee also contains numerous healthy nutrients such as riboflavin and vitamin B5.
-There are numerous other health benefits associated with coffee including increasing you metabolic rate and staving off disease.
+There are numerous other health benefits associated with coffee including increasing your metabolic rate and staving off disease.
 So don’t worry about that morning cup of joe, maybe just don’t add sugar.

-- Bone broth: Don’t save the bones for Henry Jones…save them for you.
+8. Bone broth: Don’t save the bones for Henry Jones…save them for you.
 Bone broth and gelatin are very good for you.
 Bone broth supports gut health and contains glucosamine–which is good for your joints.
 Bone broth also has collagen which supports skin and hair health.
 Bone broth also contains phosphorous, magnesium and calcium for your own bone’s strength.
-The best part is it’s easy to make at home.
+The best part?
+It’s easy to make at home.

-- Coconut flour: You’ve probably heard all of the benefits of coconut oil.
+9. Coconut flour: You’ve probably heard all of the benefits of coconut oil.
 But it turns out that coconut flour is a thing too.
 Crazy, right?
-Coconut flour is gluten free, high in protein and loaded with dietary fibre (more even than wheat bran).
+Coconut flour is gluten-free, high in protein and loaded with dietary fiber (more than wheat bran).
 Coconut flour is also packed with the same beneficial medium chain triglycerides that you get from coconut oil–which have antimicrobial properties and can boost the metabolism.
 Try it as a substitute for flour the next time you bake, you just might like it.